colgate-cosc480ds/lab1/setup.md

 Clone this repo.

 	vagrant@ubuntu:~$ cd /vagrant/
-	vagrant@ubuntu:~$ git clone XXXXXX
+	vagrant@ubuntu:~$ git clone https://github.com/colgate-cosc480ds/lab1-[YOUR TEAM NAME].git lab1

 Change into the `lab1` directory.

 	vagrant@ubuntu:~$ cd lab1
-	vagrant@ubuntu:~$ ls
-	XXXXXX

-Since this folder is shared between the guest and host machine, you can see these files on your host machine as well.
+Since this folder is inside the `/vagrant/` subdirectory, it is shared between the guest and host machine, you can see these files on your host machine as well.

 Let's make sure you can commit changes to this repo.